parseword/transmission-4-centos-7/README.md

 This directory contains:

-- An Ansible task to compile and install the Transmission 4.0 beta on CentOS 7
+- An Ansible task/playbook to compile and install the Transmission 4.0 beta on CentOS 7

 - A systemd unit file suitable for running the Transmission 4.0 daemon

-- logrotate, sysconfig, and tmpfiles.d configuration files for Transmission
+- logrotate, sysconfig, and tmpfiles.d configuration files for the Transmission 4.0 daemon

 ## The Ansible task

 The [transmission4-installation.yaml](transmission4-installation.yaml)
 file is an Ansible task that will build and install the Transmission 4.0 beta from source on CentOS 7.
+It can be included from your playbook, or run as its own independent playbook.
 Configuration and usage are described below.

 ### Configuring the Ansible task